benharri/benhh.com/app/blogposts/silex.md

     * I have a lot of experience in vanilla PHP at my internship at [Northern Michigan University](http://nmu.edu) working in the Information Services department where I develop web applications for internal use.
     * I often find myself frustrated with PHP's quirkiness and wouldn't learn new material if I used this for my personal website.
 + [Silex](https://silex.sensiolabs.com)
-    * This is a new micro-framework built using components of the much larger [Symfony](https://symfony.com) framework.
+    * This is a micro-framework built using components of the much larger [Symfony](https://symfony.com) framework.
     * I discovered Silex in [Heroku's PHP deployment guide](https://devcenter.heroku.com/articles/getting-started-with-php) where I noticed that it was small enough to not draw unneeded overhead and extensible enough for my website to grow as it needed.

 I opted to go with Silex.
 The source code is available [here](https://github.com/benharri/benhh.com) for your perusal.